-Alright you work horses, its nearly the weekend, and you have no plans.
-You just finished the latest season of your favorite show on Netflix and have gone to a handful of Mariners games already this summer and you want to switch things up.
-Why not get your hands a little dirty and do some camping?
+Alright, you workhorses, its nearly the weekend, and you have no plans.
+You just finished the latest season of your favorite show on Netflix and have gone to a handful of Mariners games already this summer.
+You want to switch things up.
+Why not your hands a little dirty and do some camping?

 Wanna have some fun in the car?
 Here are our favorite road trip games: